richardstartin/richardstartin.github.io/_posts/2019-11-23-finding-bytes.md

 }
 ```

-If you find yourself with a very large MongoDB cluster and are in any way sensible, you will quickly make three document schema changes:
+If you find yourself with a very large MongoDB cluster and are sensible, you will quickly make three document schema changes:

 1. Replace the attribute names with very short codes.
 2. Reduce nesting!
 BSON trivia: each document has a 4 byte length marker, and they accumulate quickly.